vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 59 commits since the previous release, including 26 fixes.
+More than 64 commits since the previous release, including 28 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Tue Oct  5 02:06:04 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Wed Oct  6 02:06:58 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER